Jan Lipavský

-Jan Lipavský (born 2 July 1985) is a Czech politician and information technology manager who has been serving as Minister of Foreign Affairs of the Czech Republic since December 2021, in the Cabinet of Petr Fiala.
+Jan Lipavský (born 2 July 1985) is a Czech politician and information technology manager, who served as Minister of Foreign Affairs of the Czech Republic from December 2021 to December 2025, in the Cabinet of Petr Fiala.
 A former member of the Czech Pirate Party, he was a member of the Chamber of Deputies from October 2017 to October 2021.

 Early life and education

 Lipavský graduated from the Faculty of Social Sciences of Charles University with a bachelor's degree in Area studies.
 During his studies, he attended University of Kent through the Erasmus study program.

 Political career

 Member of parliament

 In the 2017 Czech parliamentary election, Lipavský was elected to the Chamber of Deputies for the Pirate Party.
 He also ran in the 2021 parliamentary election, but was not elected.

 Minister of Foreign Affairs

-However, after the 2021 election, Lipavský was appointed Minister of Foreign Affairs in Petr Fiala's Cabinet, despite the opposition of President Miloš Zeman.
+After the 2021 election, Lipavský was appointed Minister of Foreign Affairs in Petr Fiala's Cabinet, despite the opposition of President Miloš Zeman.

 In his first press statement as Minister of Foreign Affairs, Lipavský stated that his political priorities would be improvement of the Czech Republic's international reputation in the area of human rights, alliance obligations, and international partnerships:

 The government's program statement calls for a return to a value-oriented foreign policy and the restoration of the good name of the Czech Republic as a country that stands on the side of human rights.
 Concrete steps in its implementation will therefore include, for example, the submission of the so-called Magnitsky Act, which will ensure better enforcement of protection human rights.
 We must be a strong, independent country that is also an equal and reliable partner.
 The key for us is to strengthen our alliance ties and strengthen our position in the EU and NATO.
 Relations with Russia and China must undergo a material review.
 At the same time, it is necessary to prepare the presidency of the Council of the EU, which the Czech Republic will take over in the middle of next year.